-Bayer and Merck, or Bayer/Merck, have an active collaboration on sGC and may be targeting some of the same indications through a similar mechanism of action with one sGC stimulator, ADEMPAS® (riociguat), which has been approved for the treatment of Pulmonary Arterial Hypertension, or PAH, and Chronic Thromboembolic Pulmonary Hypertension, or CTEPH.
+Bayer AG and Merck & Co., Inc., or Bayer/Merck, have an active collaboration on sGC and may be targeting some of the same indications through a similar mechanism of action with one sGC stimulator, ADEMPAS® (riociguat), which has been approved for the treatment of Pulmonary Arterial Hypertension, or PAH, and Chronic Thromboembolic Pulmonary Hypertension, or CTEPH.
 Bayer/Merck are also evaluating sGC product candidates in a number of indications, including vericiguat for the treatment of heart failure.
 Such sGC products may compete directly with our own product candidates in our target indications.
-Because Bayer/Merck already have experience conducting successful clinical trials and obtaining regulatory approvals for an sGC product, they may be able to conduct clinical trials and obtain regulatory approvals for an sGC product, they may be able to conduct clinical trials and obtain regulatory approvals for efficiently than we can.
+Because Bayer/Merck already have experience conducting successful clinical trials and obtaining regulatory approvals for an sGC product, they may be able to conduct clinical trials and obtain regulatory approvals for additional product candidates and target indications more quickly or efficiently than we can.

 Furthermore, we are aware of a number of other approved products and late-stage product candidates for the treatment of our target indications.
-Two products have been approved to reduce the acute complications of SCD, such as painful crises, hydroxyurea (marketed as DROXIA® or SIKLOS®, as well as other generic forms) and ENDARI®, and Novartis, Global Blood Therapeutics, Imara, Pfizer, AstraZeneca, Micelle BioPharma, CRISPR Therapeutics/Vertex Pharmaceuticals and bluebird bio each have product candidates in various stages of clinical development for the treatment of SCD, any of which may compete with olinciguat, if approved.
-Similarly, three products have been approved for the treatment of DN, including AVAPRO®, CAPOTEN® and COZAAR®, and we are aware of late-stage clinical trials being conducted by Eli Lilly/Boehringer Injelheim, AstraZeneca, Janssen and Bayer for the treatment of DN that might compete with praliciguat, if approved.
-Similarly, Novartis, Bayer/Merck, AstraZeneca and Eli Lilly/Boehringer Ingelheim each have product candidates in late-stage clinical trials for the treatment HFpEF, any of which may also compete with praliciguat, if approved.
-If our product candidates do not obtain regulatory approvals in our target indications prior to these or any other competing product candidates, or if our product candidates do not demonstrate superior efficacy, safety or tolerability compared to these and any other approved therapeutics for our target indications, we may not be able to compete effectively.

-Many of our current or potential competitors, either alone or with their strategic partners, have significantly greater financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical studies, obtaining regulatory approvals and marketing approved products than we do.
+Two products have been approved to reduce the acute complications of SCD, such as painful crises, hydroxyurea (marketed as DROXIA® or SIKLOS®, as well as other generic forms) and ENDARI®, and Novartis AG, or Novartis, Global Blood Therapeutics, Inc., Imara, Inc., Pfizer Inc., AstraZeneca plc, Micelle BioPharma, Inc., CRISPR Therapeutics AG / Vertex Pharmaceuticals, Inc., bluebird bio, Inc., Bioverativ/Sangamo, Modus Therapeutics AB, and Prolong Pharmaceuticals, LLC each have product candidates in various stages of clinical development for the treatment of SCD, any of which may compete with olinciguat, if approved.
+Similarly, three products have been approved for the treatment of DN, including AVAPRO®, CAPOTEN® and COZAAR®, and we are aware of late-stage clinical trials being conducted by Eli Lilly and Company / Boehringer Ingelheim GmbH, or Eli Lilly/Boehringer, AstraZeneca plc, and Bayer for the treatment of DN that might compete with praliciguat, if approved.
+Additionally, Janssen Pharmaceuticals conducted a late stage clinical-trial for INVOKANA for the treatment of kidney disease in patients with type 2 diabetes that was stopped early because of positive efficacy findings and has recently submitted an sNDA for chronic kidney disease in patients with type 2 diabetes.
+If approved, such product candidate may compete with praliciguat.
+Similarly, Novartis, Bayer/Merck, AstraZeneca plc, and Eli Lilly/Boehringer each have product candidates in late-stage clinical trials for the treatment HFpEF, any of which may also compete with praliciguat, if approved.
+If our product candidates do not obtain regulatory approvals in our target indications prior to these or any other competing product candidates, or if our product candidates do not demonstrate superior efficacy, safety or tolerability compared to these and any other approved therapeutics for our target indications, we may preclinical testing, conducting clinical studies, obtaining regulatory approvals and marketing approved products than we do.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in even more resources being concentrated among a smaller number of our competitors.
 Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient or are less expensive than any products that we may develop.
 Our competitors also may obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for ours and may obtain orphan product exclusivity from the FDA for indications our product candidates are targeting, which could result in our competitors establishing a strong market position before we are able to enter the market.